tonnykwon/blog/_distributed/2019-01-01-Map-Reduce.md

 The slide shows that the reduce function merge by keys, which are words here, and sum up the values.
 As a result, whole MapReduce outputs counts for each word.

 ## MapReduce Example
 Other than the simple example of word counting, we can utilize MapReduce function a bit complicated problem.
 Suppose we want to find sets of three people who follow each other on Instagram.
 We need to produce <a,b,c> where a, b, and c follow each others, given input <a,b> pair, meaning a follows b.
-Following is pseudo code of MapReduce of the function:
+Following is the pseudo code of MapReduce of the function:
 ``` r
 Mapper1(key, value) # where key follows value
 {